hphelion/docs.hpcloud.com/apispecs/maas/hpcloud-maas-api.md

 * *name* - string - A descriptive name for the alarm* *namespace* - string - Namespace of metric to alarm on
 * *metric_type* - string - Type of metric to alarm on
-* *metric_subject* - string - (Optional) Descriptive subject name of metric to alarm on* *dimensions* - dictionary - Dimensions of metrics to alarm on* *operator* - string - Comparison operator for which threshold and metric values are compared (LT, LTE, GT, GTE) corresponding to less than, less than or equal, greater than, and greater than or equal* *threshold* - long - Threshold which triggers an alarm when exceeded (see metric descriptions)* *alarm_actions* - array - Methods through which notifications (notification id) should be sent when transitioning to an ALARM state
+* *metric_subject* - string - (Optional) Descriptive subject name of metric to alarm on* *dimensions* - dictionary - Dimensions of metrics to alarm on (each dimension type can only be used once in this call)* *operator* - string - Comparison operator for which threshold and metric values are compared (LT, LTE, GT, GTE) corresponding to less than, less than or equal, greater than, and greater than or equal* *threshold* - long - Threshold which triggers an alarm when exceeded (see metric descriptions)* *alarm_actions* - array - Methods through which notifications (notification id) should be sent when transitioning to an ALARM state

 JSON